PSLmodels/OG-Core/docs/book/content/calibration/earnings.md

 (Chap_LfEarn)=
 # Lifetime Earnings Profiles

-Among households in `OG-USA`, we model both age heterogeneity and within-age ability heterogeneity.
+Among households in `OG-Core`, we model both age heterogeneity and within-age ability heterogeneity.
 We use this ability or productivity heterogeneity to generate the income heterogeneity that we see in the data.

 Differences among workers' productivity in terms of ability is one of the key dimensions of heterogeneity to model in a micro-founded macroeconomy.
 In this chapter, we characterize this heterogeneity as deterministic lifetime productivity paths to which new cohorts of agents in the model are randomly assigned.
-In `OG-USA`, households' labor income comes from the equilibrium wage and the agent's endogenous quantity of labor supply.
+In `OG-Core`, households' labor income comes from the equilibrium wage and the agent's endogenous quantity of labor supply.
 In this section, we augment the labor income expression with an individual productivity $e_{j,s}$, where $j$ is the index of the ability type or path of the individual and $s$ is the age of the individual with that ability path.

 ```{math}
 :label: EqTaxCalcLabInc